Beliavsky/Burkardt-Fortran-90/README.md

 [bisection_integer](https://people.sc.fsu.edu/~jburkardt/f_src/bisection_integer/bisection_integer.html) seeks an integer solution to the equation F(X)=0, using bisection within a user-supplied change of sign interval [A,B].

-[bisection_rc](https://people.sc.fsu.edu/~jburkardt/f_src/bisection_rc/bisection_rc.html) bisection method for solving a scalar nonlinear equation in a change of sign interval, using reverse communication (RC).
+[bisection_rc](https://people.sc.fsu.edu/~jburkardt/f_src/bisection_rc/bisection_rc.html) bisection method for solving a scalar equation in a change of sign interval, using reverse communication (RC).

 [brent](https://people.sc.fsu.edu/~jburkardt/f_src/brent/brent.html) finds zeros or minima of a scalar function of a scalar variable, by Richard Brent.